Azure Kubernetes Service (AKS)

 Confirm password Re-enter the value of the preceding field.

-Is the specified SSO account associated with an active Oracle support contract?
-If set to Yes, you must accept the license agreement in the middleware/weblogic_cpu repository.
-If set to No, you must accept the license agreement in the middleware/weblogic.
+Select the type of WebLogic Server Images.
+If set to Patched WebLogic Server Images, you must accept the license agreement in the middleware/weblogic_cpu repository.
+If set to General WebLogic Server Images, you must accept the license agreement in the middleware/weblogic.
 Steps to accept the license agreement: log in to the Oracle Container Registry; navigate to the middleware/weblogic_cpu and middleware/weblogic repository; accept license agreement.
 See this document for more information.

-Select WebLogic Server Docker tag Select one of the supported images.
+Select desired combination of WebLogic Server, JDK and Operating System or fully qualified Docker tag Select one of the supported images.

-In this section you can deploy a Java EE Application along with the WebLogic Server deployment.
+In this section, you can deploy an application along with WebLogic Server.

 Field Description

-Deploy your application package?
-If set to Yes, you must specify a Java EE WAR, EAR, or JAR file suitable for deployment with the selected version of WebLogic Server.
+Deploy an application?
+If set to Yes, you must specify a WAR, EAR, or JAR file suitable for deployment with the selected version of WebLogic Server.
 If set to No, no application is deployed.

 Application package (.war,.ear,.jar) With the Browse button, you can select a file from a pre-existing Azure Storage Account and Storage Container within that account.
 To learn how to create a Storage Account and Container, see Create a storage account and Create a Storage Container and upload application files.